Last week’s post identified proposal kick-off meeting goals—to motivate, inform and direct the proposal team.

 - Check-in daily with the proposal manager for feedback on their section(s)

 Prepare and distribute a customized Section Content Planner (SCP) to each SME and writer at the kick-off meeting.
 Prepopulate each SCP with a subset of the proposal plan contents tailored to his or her section(s).
 A junior member of the core team should be able to do this.
+For more on SCPs, see this post on tools and frameworks for proposal writers.

 Does this sound like a lot of work?